 This time, it was Heartstopper by Alice Oseman.
 These comics are so cute I was squealing like a little girl who got her Christmas present early.
-I have never reviewed comics since they are usually very short and is most about the art.
-But this is heartwarming, cute and lovely all around.
+I have never reviewed comics since they are usually very short and is mostly about art.
+But this is heartwarming, cute, and lovely all around.

 What I loved;

 - Charlie and Nick: their relationship is so damn cute and relatable.
 We have them as classmates, different grades, playing sports together, falling in friendship and then, falling in love.
 I think the whole transition was so adorable, confusing, hurtful, filled with patience, understanding, pain, secretively, happy, and full of love.

 - The family acceptance: Charlie’s family accept him, even jokes around, and understands him.
 He has his parents and siblings’ support and that is something I loved reading about.
 Also, Charlie’s dad picking him up after outings was so cute and very appropriate for the age, relatable and believable.

 - Nick’s mom was also wonderful, patient, and loving.
 Her easy acceptance of Nick’s coming out was wonderful.
 His brother was a bit of a prick – which was also well portrayed because not everyone in a family accepts a coming out right away and may joke around without meaning to – or understanding.